 You could use these instructions as a resource:

-For any information on our personalized funeral services, feel free to call Arbutus Funeral Service, and our funeral director will help you preplan a service if you need one.
+Call Arbutus Funeral Service at any time for any information on our individualised funeral services, and our funeral director can assist you in preplanning a service for you if you find that you require one.

 Types of Memorial Services

 Viewing.
-This is an opportunity for family and friends to view or sit with your body.
-A viewing is commonly held at a funeral home or mortuary, but you are free to choose another place -- for example, your home, a community hall, or a church.
+This is an opportunity for your loved ones to observe or sit with your body after it has been cremated.
+It is typical practise to hold a viewing at a funeral home or mortuary; but, you are at liberty to select another location, such as your own residence, a community hall, or a church.

 Wake.
-Traditionally, a wake is a gathering to celebrate and remember the life of the person who has died.
-Often characterized by both sadness and gaiety, this gathering can be an important part of the grieving process, allowing family and friends the opportunity to come together and comfort each other.
-Awake is often held at a family home or a mortuary that offers wake services.
+A wake is traditionally a gathering during which the life of the person who has passed away is commemorated while also being celebrated.
+This gathering, which is typically marked by both melancholy and merriment, can be a significant aspect of the process of grief since it gives family and friends the opportunity to come together and support each other during this difficult time.
+A wake is typically conducted at the residence of a family member or at a mortuary that also provides wake services.

-Memorial ceremony.
-A memorial ceremony is a less formal ceremony held to remember the life of someone who has died.
-It often takes place sometime after the burial or cremation, so the body is not usually present.
-Memorial ceremonies may be held anywhere -- for example, a mortuary, religious building, home, outdoors, or even a favourite restaurant.
+Memorial service or event.
+A memorial ceremony is a ceremony that is done to remember the life of a person who has passed away in a less solemn manner.
+Because it typically takes place at some point after the funeral but before the burial or cremation, the deceased's body is typically not present.
+It is possible to have memorial services in a variety of locations, including a mortuary, a religious facility, a house, the outdoors, or even a favourite restaurant.

 Types Of Burials